-Hitting a dog with your car is a little different when compared to hitting other animals because dogs usually have owners.
-Owners are responsible for damages caused by their dog when it has not been appropriately restrained.
-The standard procedure is for the dog owner's homeowners' policy to cover the damage.
-However, if there is no home insurance, the dog owner would be held personally responsible.
+Hitting a dog with your car is a little different from hitting other animals, because dogs usually have owners.
+Owners are responsible for damage caused by their dog when it has not been appropriately restrained.
+The standard procedure is for the dog owner's homeowners policy to cover the damage.
+However, if there is no such insurance, the dog's owner would be held personally responsible.

-Sometimes the owner would prefer to cover the damage out of pocket versus filing a claim.
-And other times, small claims court is required.
+Sometimes, the owner would prefer to cover the damage out of pocket versus filing a claim.
+Other times, small claims court is required.
 It all depends on how the owner responds to the situation.
 If you cannot locate the dog's owner, your car insurance policy's comprehensive coverage will cover the damage.

-Often the only damage birds cause is to the windshield.
+Often, the only damage that birds cause is to the windshield.
 Windshield coverage is also provided under comprehensive coverage.
-If you have a deductible, check around with local glass companies to see if they waive deductibles.
+If you have a deductible, check around with local glass companies to see whether they waive deductibles.

-A raccoon might seem small and harmless when it comes to a car accident, but it is still possible for them to do a lot of damage, depending on what kind of car you drive.
-If you hit a raccoon with your car and you drive a compact, be sure to get it checked out immediately.
+A raccoon might seem small and harmless when it comes to a car accident, but it is still possible for it to do a lot of damage, depending on what kind of car you drive.
+If you hit a raccoon with your car, and you drive a compact, be sure to get it checked out immediately.
 The animal is likely to have damaged the undercarriage, and that can severely affect your vehicle if left unfixed.

 As you can imagine, your car is likely to sustain substantial damage when hitting such a large animal.
-Similar to hitting a dog, the cow's owner would be responsible for any damages because the cow should not be in the roadway.
+Similar to hitting a dog, the cow's owner would be responsible for any damage, because the cow should not have been in the roadway.
 It is possible to file a comprehensive claim under your car insurance policy and then have your insurance company subrogate the claim.
-This subrogation means the insurance carrier would go after the animal's owner.
+The insurance carrier would go after the animal's owner.
 Your vehicle may be repaired sooner if you file the claim under your car insurance policy.